top of page

 Some signs that ADHD paralysis might be affecting you include:

-While it's impossible to predict every situation in which ADHD paralysis may arise, understanding this concept is a crucial first step toward managing its symptoms.
+While it's impossible to predict every situation in which ADHD paralysis may arise, understanding this concept is a crucial first step toward managing it.

-Here are some tips, gathered by neurodivergent individuals and tailored for neurodivergent people:
+Here are some proven strategies, gathered by neurodivergent individuals and tailored for neurodivergent brains:

 • Practice Daily Brain Dumps: As an ADHDer, you may have a flood of thoughts running through your mind, which can make staying focused difficult.
 Consider doing a brain dump by writing down all your thoughts and feelings daily.
 This process can help you retain essential information while clearing out clutter.